BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ### Step 3
 The download embedding model button lets you choose to download multiple embedding models.
 The command prompt/terminal will state when the download is complete and unpacked.
 Don't attempt to create the vector database before.
 ### Step 4
-The set model directory allows you to choose which embedding model to create the vector database from when creating the vector database.
-If you recreate the database with a different model it'll simply delete the old database to make room for the new one.
+The set model directory allows you to choose which embedding model to create the vector database.
+You can choose any of the embedding models you previously downloaded to see which works best.
+Remember, you must recreate the database if you want to use a different embedding model.
+Creating the database with one embedding model and then trying to search with a different embedding model will throw an error.
+Recreating the vector database will automatically delete the old one.
 ### Step 5
-The choose documents for database button allows you to add one or more documents to be processed into the database.
-Symbolic links to the files are put within the "Docs_for_DB" folder.
-You can click this multiple times if your files are in different directories, and doing so will not delete the files that you previously added.
-To remove files, however, you must specifically delete them from the "Docs-for_DB" folder before recreating the database.
+The choose documents allows you to select which documents you want in the database.
+Symbolic links to the files are put within the "Docs_for_DB" folder, but you can also manually copy/paste files into the folder if you prefer having the actual files there.
+Also, you can click this button multiple times if your files are in different directories and doing will not delete the files you've already added.
+You can remove some/all files to be processed by simply deleting them from the "Docs_for_DB" folder.
+> Remember, you must recreate the database anytime you want to add/remove documents.
+Adding/removing documents from the "Docs_for_DB" folder does not automatically modify the database.
-> ```.pdf```, ```.docx```, ```.txt```, ```.json```, ```.enex```, ```.eml```, ```.msg```, ```.csv```, ```.xls```, ```.xlsx```, ```.rtf```, ```.odt``` are currently supported.
+The supported file types are: ```.pdf```, ```.docx```, ```.txt```, ```.json```, ```.enex```, ```.eml```, ```.msg```, ```.csv```, ```.xls```, ```.xlsx```, ```.rtf```, ```.odt```.
-> ‼️ PDF files must already have had OCR done on them.
+> ‼️ PDF files must have had OCR done on them.

 ### Step 6
-The create database button will start creating the vector database.
-CPU or GPU usage will spike as the vector database is created.
-Even though this runs in the background so the GUI remains responsive, do not attempt to query the database until it's created.
+The create database button is self-explanatory.
+The command prompt will tell you when it's done and it's safe to search.
+However, you can also tell by seeing the GPU usage spike if you're using gpu-acceleration.
+Do not attempt to query the database until it's created.

 ### Step 7
+* After the database is created, open LM Studio and load a model.
+> ‼️ I highly recommend only llama-2 based models since my program uses that prompt format by default, but just make sure you know what you're doing if you decide to modify the prompt format.
-Open LM Studio and load a model.
-Click the server tab on the left side.
-Click "Start Server" in the server tab.
+* Click the server tab on the left side.
-> ‼️ Only Llama2-based models are currently supported due to their prompt format.
+* Click "Start Server" in the server tab.

 ### Step 8
 Type or transcribe a question into my program and click "Submit Questions."
 The vector database will be queried and your question along with the results will be fed to LM Studio for an answer.